unisonweb/olddocsite/_includes/unisontour.markdown

 The Unison codebase, in its definition for `reverse`, doesn't store names for the definitions it depends on (like the `foldl` function); it references these definitions via their hash.
 As a result, changing the name(s) associated with a definition is easy.

-Let's try this out. `reverse` is defined using `List.foldl`, where `l` is a kind of pointless abbreviation of `left`.
+Let's try this out. `reverse` is defined using `List.foldl`, where `l` is a needless abbreviation for `left`.
 Let's rename that to `List.foldLeft` to make things clearer.
 Try out the following command (you can use tab completion here if you like):

 ```
 .> move.term base.List.foldl base.List.foldLeft